Samyuktha1410/Guess-game/README.md

-Skip to content
-Search or jump to…

-Pull requests
-Issues
-Marketplace
-Explore

-@Samyuktha1410
-Learn Git and GitHub without any code!
-Using the Hello World guide, you’ll start a branch, write comments, and open a pull request.

 <?php

 // Demand a GET parameter
 if ( ! isset($_GET['name']) || strlen($_GET['name']) < 1  ) {
     die('Name parameter missing');
 }

 // If the user requested logout go back to index.php if ( isset($_POST['logout']) ) {
     header('Location: index.php');
     return;
 }

 // Set up the values for the game...
 // 0 is Rock, 1 is Paper, and 2 is Scissors
 $names = array('Rock', 'Paper', 'Scissors');
 $human = isset($_POST["human"]) ? $_POST['human']+0 : -1;

 $computer = rand(0,2); // Hard code the computer to rock
 // TODO: Make the computer be random
 // $computer = rand(0,2);

 // This function takes as its input the computer and human play
 // and returns "Tie", "You Lose", "You Win" depending on play
 // where "You" is the human being addressed by the computer